Dante Fabbro

 Early Career (2016–2019)

-Fabbro’s professional career began when he signed a three-year, entry-level contract with the Nashville Predators on March 27, 2019.
-He made his NHL debut just a few days later on March 30, in a game against the Columbus Blue Jackets.
-Fabbro quickly made an impact, scoring his first career NHL goal on April 9, 2019.
-His early years in the NHL showcased his potential as a reliable defenceman.
+On March 27, 2019, Fabbro signed a three-year entry-level contract with the Nashville Predators.
+He made his NHL debut a few days later on March 30, 2019, in a 5–2 loss to the Columbus Blue Jackets.
+He recorded his first career NHL goal on April 9, 2019, capping an eventful introduction to the league.

 Dante Fabbro Family